 Southeast

-The climate in Juneau and the southeast panhandle is best described as a “cooler version of Seattle.”
-This is the warmest and the wettest part of Alaska.
-Winters are moist, long but only slightly cold with temperatures dropping to 20 °F (−6.7 °C) in January.
-Spring, summer, and fall are cool to mild, with highs peaking in July at 65 °F (18.3 °C).
+The climate in Juneau and the southeast panhandle resembles a milder version of Seattle.
+It stands as the warmest and wettest part of Alaska.
+Winters are relatively moist and lengthy but only mildly cold, with January temperatures dropping to around 20°F (-6.7°C).
+Spring, summer, and fall are cool to mild, with July highs peaking at 65°F (18.3°C).

 South

-The climate of Southcentral Alaska is mild.
-Temperatures range from an average high of 65°F in July to an average low of 10°F in December.
-It has short, cool summers and frequent strong southeast winds.
+Southcentral Alaska enjoys a mild climate with temperatures ranging from an average high of 65°F in July to an average low of 10°F in December.
+The region experiences short, cool summers and frequent strong southeast winds.

 West